 Very low levels of nitrobenzene may be found in air and/or water.
-The levels remain low even near sites where nitrobenzene is made or used.
+Levels remain low even near sites where nitrobenzene is made or used.
 Nitrobenzene is rarely found in drinking water.
-Industries manufacture nitrobenzene to make a chemical called aniline, to make oil for motors and machines, and to produce dyes, drugs, pesticides and rubber.
+Industries manufacture nitrobenzene to make a chemical called aniline, to produce oil for motors and machines, dyes, drugs, pesticides, and rubber.